| |

 2. Rosemary

-In need of a perennial herb that will never let you down?
+Are you in need of a perennial herb that will never let you down?
 Rosemary is the herb you’ve been looking for!
-Pest and deer resistant, this herb adds a burst of beautiful blooms to your herb garden several times of the year and gives back tenfold when it’s pruned.
+Pest and deer-resistant, this herb adds a burst of beautiful blooms to your herb garden several times a year and gives back tenfold when it’s pruned.
 Perfect for cooking and excellent for creating borders and hedges.
-Drought-resistant and easily propigated, this is one herb to add to any backyard garden that is perfect for those who like to plant it and forget about it.
+Drought-resistant and easily propagated, this is one herb to add to any backyard garden that is perfect for those who like to plant it and forget about it.

 USDA Growing Zones: 7-10 (and great in pots indoors)